Skip to content

 Takeaway Thoughts

 Overall, I’m hot and cold with the Luluelmon Surge Short.
-I like the brief liner for running, but when walking and wearing casually pre-runs, I’ve noticed it’s a bit uncomfortable.
+I like the brief liner for running, but when walking and wearing casual pre-runs, I’ve noticed it’s a bit uncomfortable.
 If you like brief liners, then I think you’ll like this short.

-If you have any questions on this short, drop a comment below or reach out to me personally via Instagram and I’ll answer whatever you have!
+If you have any questions on this short, drop a comment below or reach out to me personally via Instagram, and I’ll answer whatever you have!